linways/phinx-multiple-database/README.md

 **Sample Usages:**

-`db:migrate-fake 20171018082229_scheduler_migrations TENANT1` - For faking 'scheduler_migrations' for a tenant with code PRO
+`db:migrate-fake 20171018082229_scheduler_migrations TENANT1` - For faking 'scheduler_migrations' for a tenant with code TENANT1
 `db:migrate-fake 20171018082229_scheduler_migrations --all ` - For faking 'scheduler_migrations' on all tenants using nucleus
 `db:migrate-fake 20171018082229_scheduler_migrations --db=pro_db -u db_username -p ` - For faking 'scheduler_migrations' on a specific database
 `db:migrate-fake 20171018082229_scheduler_migrations TENANT1 --revert` - For removing the particular migration from migration table.
 Effectively setting this migration as 'not migrated'